Cristiano Ronaldo Reportedly Told Team-Mates He Was Leaving Before UCL Final

 17 - Cristiano Ronaldo’s last 36 shots on target in the Champions League: ⚽ vs Juventus in 2017 final ⚽ vs Juventus in 2017 final ⚽ ⚽ 👐 ⚽ ⚽ ⚽ 👐 👐 👐 👐 👐 ⚽ 👐 👐 ⚽ ⚽ 👐 ⚽ 👐 👐 👐 👐 ⚽ ⚽ 👐 ⚽ ⚽ ⚽ 👐 👐 👐 ⚽ 👐 👐 vs Liverpool in 2018 final Vital. https://t.co/blnGzT1Dxt

-There aren't many signs of him slowing down either, despite now being 33 years old.
-After losing manager Zidane, Real Madrid will surely want to keep their talismanic forward around.
+Even at 33 years old, there aren't many signs of him slowing down, either.
+After Zidane's exit from the manager's seat, Real Madrid will surely want to keep their talismanic forward around.

-If they are dead set on Ronaldo being at the club next season, then there's little the player will be able to do.
-The Portuguese is tied to a long-term contract at the Santiago Bernabeu, and Diaz said his release clause stands at €1 billion.
+If they are dead set on having Ronaldo at the club next season, then there's little the player will be able to do.
+The Portugal international is tied to a long-term contract at the Santiago Bernabeu, and Diaz wrote the forward's release clause stands at €1 billion (£870 million).

-While it's difficult to see any side paying that kind of money for Ronaldo, it's also unlikely many teams would be able to afford what Real would demand for arguably their greatest-ever player.
+While it's difficult to see any side paying that kind of money for Ronaldo, it's also unlikely many teams would be able to afford Real's demands for arguably their greatest-ever player.
 After all, at 33, it's questionable just how long Ronaldo has left at the top level.

-As noted by Samuel Luckhurst of the Manchester Evening News, it's clear Madrid and plenty of Madridistas are keen to see Ronaldo stick around too:
+As Samuel Luckhurst of the Manchester Evening News noted, it's clear Madrid and plenty of Madridistas are keen to see Ronaldo stick around too:

 Samuel Luckhurst @samuelluckhurst